Effective ceramic nonstick finish

 Ozeri 10-Inch Green Earth Frying Pan vs. Bialetti Aeternum Red 7192 Fry Pan

-The Ozeri 10-Inch Green Earth Frying Pan worked perfectly for cooking for smaller recipes and side dishes, and we felt good knowing that our food and the environment were free of any harmful effects of PFOA and PTFE.
+The Ozeri 10-Inch Green Earth Frying Pan worked perfectly for cooking for smaller recipes and side dishes, and I felt good knowing that it was free of PFOA and PTFE.

 - Product Name 10-Inch Green Earth Frying Pan